Meet with an admissions counselor, tour campus or join us for an event. We have many ways to explore campus - both virtually and in-person.

 St. Thomas is a Best Value in Education

-When it comes to academic quality, U.S. News & World Report ranks St. Thomas the top value in Minnesota, and one of the best values in the nation.
+When it comes to academic quality, U.S. News & World Report ranks St. Thomas a top value in Minnesota, and one of the best values in the nation.

 Higher education with a higher calling

 Educating morally responsible leaders who advance the common good.

 With eight schools and colleges, St. Thomas offers a comprehensive university with undergraduate and graduate options for everyone.
 Our two-year college, Dougherty Family College, is for students who want to obtain a four-year college degree.
 They receive financial, academic and professional support on the way to their goals.

 St. Thomas also offers non-credit classes, mini master's programs and additional courses through Continuing and Professional Education (CAPE) that will help you accelerate your career and gain new skills.

 Inspired by Catholic intellectual tradition, St. Thomas educates students to be morally responsible leaders who think critically, act wisely, and work skillfully to advance the common good.